Wednesday, February 19, 2014

 I loved my life, from what I can remember, in Japan.

-I obviously was born in Tokyo and grew up there until the summer after I turned 7, when my parents and my siblings moved to Chicago.
+I was born in Tokyo and grew up there until the summer after I turned 7, when my parents and my siblings moved to Chicago.

 I attended a private, Christian kindergarten from the age of 4-6, and that was our main focal point of our lives.